Foreign travel advice

 Road travel

-If you are planning to drive in Albania, see information on driving abroad and read the RAC’s Albania guide.
+If you are planning to drive in Albania, see information on driving abroad and check the rules of the road in the RAC’s Albania guide.
+The guide lists driving regulations and other legal requirements you need to be aware of.

-In addition to your UK driving licence, you may find it useful to have a 1968 international driving permit (IDP) in some situations.
+You may find it useful to have a 1968 international driving permit (IDP) as well as your UK licence.
 The 1949 IDP is not accepted any more.
 You cannot buy an IDP outside the UK, so get one before you travel.

 If you stay longer than one year, or live in Albania, you will need to apply for an Albanian driving licence.

 To import a vehicle into Albania, make sure you have all the necessary papers on arrival at the border.
-Consult the Albanian Embassy in London before you leave.
+Consult the Albanian Embassy in the UK before you leave.
 The British Embassy will be unable to help anyone attempting to bring a vehicle into Albania without the correct paperwork.

 Dangers of driving in Albania